coq/coq/doc/sphinx/proof-engine/vernacular-commands.rst

 .. attr:: bypass_check(universes{? = {| yes | no } })
    :name: bypass_check(universes)

-   Similar to :flag:`Universe Checking`, but on a per-declaration basis.
+   This :term:`boolean attribute` is similar to the :flag:`Universe Checking` flag, but on a per-declaration basis.
    Disable universe checking locally with ``bypass_check(universes)``.

 .. cmd:: Print Typing Flags